eic/EicRoot/README.md

 ```

   This command also gives root access to the running container.
 Ctrl-D in this window
-stops the container (and terminates all the connected SSH processes).
+stops the container (and terminates all the connected SSH processes!).

   Open a different terminal on your local host system, and connect to the container: